Volunteer Ambassador Program

-The volunteer Guest Research Ambassadors conduct surveys in our lodges, lift lines, on the lifts and wherever our guests may congregate (i.e. at special events/competitions).
-Guest Research Ambassadors will not have the on-slope duties of our Mountain Ambassadors.
-However, these volunteers will need at least high intermediate skiing/riding skills and be capable of skiing/riding the "front side" trails in all weather conditions.
+The volunteer Hospitality Ambassadors interact with guests, collecting visitor emails for after-visit surveys; in our lodges, lift lines, on the lifts and wherever our guests may congregate (i.e. at special events/competitions).
+Hospitality Ambassadors are not assigned the on-slope duties of our Mountain Ambassadors.
+However, these volunteers will need at least high intermediate skiing/riding skills and be capable of skiing/riding the "front side" trails

-Anyone interested in joining the volunteer Guest Research Ambassador team should feel comfortable approaching guests, as well as feel comfortable when a guest expresses both positive and negative feedback about their experience at Mt.
+Anyone interested in joining the volunteer Hospitality Ambassador team should feel comfortable approaching guests, as well as feel comfortable when a guest expresses both positive and negative feedback about their experience at Mt.
 Bachelor.

 Volunteer Ambassadors must commit to two training days and 22 duty days.
 You will be volunteering 5 days a month from December through March and at least 2 days in April.
 Winter holidays, Presidents' and MLK weekends and Spring Break weeks are priority volunteer periods.
 A duty day begins at 8:30 a.m. and ends at 4:00 p.m.